austBrink/bash-box/courseOne/README.md

 Now Let's look at writing contents to that file we made with `touch` We'll use a cool tool called `nano` to do it.
 Here goes.
 In order to write contents inside our classNotes.txt we'll type `nano classNotes.txt` Now you get a new looking screen.
 But now we are inside our file.
 Just write whatever you want and type `ctrl + x` to save and exit.
+## Copying Files
+Creating files is cool, so is writing them.
+What if I want to copy files?
+Easy there're a copy command. `cp` There's two things `cp` needs to work however.
+The file we want to copy and the name of the copy.
+So if I want a copy of classNotes called classNotes2 I'll need `cp classNotes.txt classNotes2.txt` It's that easy.
+## Moving files
+Let's say we want to move a file?
+Let's create a new directory called `copies`.
+Remember how? `mkdir copies` now we have a _copies_ directory right inside our myFolder directory.
+Okay, now lets mv our notes copy into that folder.
+We'll use the `mv` command for that. the mv command will need the location of the thing we want to move and the path to where we want it to go. mv thingToMove PlaceToMoveIt.
+Here we go. `mv ./classNotes2.txt ./copies/classNotes2.txt` Good.
+## Deleting files
+To illustrate this point lets make one more copy.
+This time we'll do that in our copies folder. lets cd into it. `cd copies`.
+Cool, now lets copy that file. `cp classNotes2.txt classNotes3.txt` Good.
+Okay.
+Now lets delete classNotes2.
+We'll use the rm (for remove) command. `rm classNotes.txt` Good.
+Now lets delete the whole copies folder.
+We'll need to cd up a directory. to do that we use 2 dots. `cd ..` type `pwd` see? we're back at myFolder. type `ls` to show the contents.
+Let's delete that copies directory.
+That's exaclty like removing a single file but we'll need two special modifications. with rm we'll type -rf. the r says to delete all things in a directory. the f says to force any file locks.
+Here we go.
+`rm -rf copies`. awesome.

+## Summary and conclusion